Top 30 FAQs

 12. What happens if my remote income drops below €3,820 during my Ericeira D8 Visa period in 2026?

 Falling below the income threshold risks permit non-renewal and potential loss.
 We recommend maintaining a buffer (6 months of qualifying income in savings) and documenting any temporary dips with accountant letters, seasonal, or project-based income variation.
 Early notification to AIMA and proactive communication about income recovery demonstrate good faith.
-Switching to D7 or another Visa category may be necessary; we advise and guide all transitions.

 16. What is the Ericeira expat community like for Visa-seeking social integration in 2026?